abtion/guidelines/career/product_manager_career_ladder.md

 -   Understands security threats and assesses the impact/cost implications.

--   Contributes to strategic conversations on technical architecture, business operations, and financing decisions, and how that could impact product delivery and development
+-   Contributes to strategic conversations on technical architecture, business operations, and financing decisions, and how that could impact product delivery and development.

 **Communication and facilitation**

--   Able to coach and manage other PMs, which means setting clear objectives and supporting their development
+-   Able to coach and manage other PMs, which means setting clear objectives and supporting their development.